©2020 William A. Lasher

 The chief problem with attempting long distance forays was fuel reserves.
 Carrying enough hydrogen gas to make it back to the Western Territory safely.
 To stretch our fuel on longer journeys, each airship was retrofitted with tall masts that carried sails.
 It was a risky feat of engineering anchoring the masts to the light framework of the massive dirigibles, but the work proved successful, and it vastly increased the range of the airships.

 Nimble crews of Morpurgos performed the dangerous task of unfurling the sails and steering the tillers when the airships were underway.
-Their quarters were in minuscule cabins attached to the base of each mast.
-To reach the gondolas, they would scurry down rope ladders fixed to the outer skin of the dirigibles.
+To reach the gondolas, they would climb down rope ladders fixed to the outer skin of the dirigibles.
 Thousands of yards above the surface of the earth, the Morpurgos had no fear of heights.

 We set out on a journey to the eastern seaboard, once the center of civilization in North America, now a post apocalyptic nightmare of destroyed cities and ruined farmland.
 We traveled high above the surface, powered by the strong prevailing westerlies in our billowing sails.
 With altitude in the thousands of yards, we stayed well above clouds that produced a caustic rain, corrosive enough to damage the skin of our ships.

-The normally scantily clad Morpurgos were reluctant to wear their oxygen suits at first, but quickly changed their minds when they realized how high we would fly, and how cold it could be in the thin air above the clouds.
-Their diaper shaped breechcloths hardly cut the mustard at 10,000 yards above sea level, and our South Pacific colleagues were quick to find comfort in their oxygen suits with heavy wool union suits beneath.
+The Morpurgos were reluctant to wear their oxygen suits at first, but quickly changed their minds when they realized how high we would fly, and how cold it could be in the thin air above the clouds.
+Our South Pacific colleagues found comfort in their oxygen suits with heavy wool union suits beneath.

 The Constantina was a highly advanced airship.
 The main cabin in the gondola was pressurized with a supplementary oxygen supply.
 The crew of the Constantina also wore oxygen suits, but rarely wore their helmets in the main cabin.

 On the Raven, Johnny Moonblade was pilot.
 Captain Blacklock spent most of his time studying charts and plotting our course while Moonblade actually controlled the ship.
-He stood behind a large ship’s steering wheel that controlled the main rudder, and a stick and array of levers controlled roll, pitch, and yaw through flaps, spoilers, and ailerons.
+He stood behind a large ship’s steering wheel that controlled the main rudder.
 The lumbering dirigible was slow to respond.
 It took considerable time to make a hard turn when flying under the power of the propellers.

 “Bertram!” said Molly momentarily forgetting our current aliases, “Is that Seymour Mountain passing beneath us?”